Dashboard

 Alarms that investigate themselves

-Optionally point your CloudWatch Alarms at Polylane, and when one fires, an agent picks it up and starts investigating immediately, so the alarm arrives with an explanation instead of a dashboard link.
+Point your CloudWatch Alarms at Polylane.
+When one fires, an agent picks it up and starts investigating immediately, so the alarm arrives with an explanation attached.

-Agents comb your CloudWatch metrics and logs and X-Ray traces on a cadence, and judge what they see against how each resource normally behaves.
-No thresholds to tune, no alert rules to babysit.
+Agents comb metrics, logs, and X-Ray traces on a cadence and judge what they see against how each resource normally behaves.
+No thresholds to tune.

-Each sync writes down exactly what appeared, changed, or disappeared across the account.
-When something breaks minutes after an infrastructure change, the investigation starts from that change, not from scratch.
+Each sync records what appeared, changed, or disappeared across the account.
+When something breaks minutes after an infrastructure change, the investigation starts from that change.

 Investigations that end in a PR

-When the root cause is a line of code, the investigation ends as a pull request on the repo behind the service, with a regression test and the evidence trail attached.
+When the root cause is a line of code, the investigation ends in a fix on the repo behind the service, evidence trail attached.

 Questions.